 We are living in the age of humans, a time referred to by many as the Anthropocene.
 Our species has caused huge changes on our planet, including global warming, ocean acidification, and habitat destruction.

 Earth's ecology is in a critical state.
 But we have the tools to understand what is happening, and what needs to be done.
-Find out what the Museum is doing to create a sustainable future and what you can do to help.

 Plastics have permeated almost every part of our planet, including uninhabited islands and the deepest parts of the ocean.
 Find out the effect plastic has on nature and us.

 Extinction rates are accelerating all over the world.
 Find out which species are most at risk.

 Mining for natural resources has changed the face of our planet.
 Read more about mining for fossil fuels, precious metals and critical elements, the effects on nature and how we can power our world more sustainably.

 The World Health Organisation estimates that man-made air pollution kills about seven million worldwide every year.
 Find out more about the causes and effects of air pollution.